New Hampshire NASA EPSCoR

 EPSCoR-eligible jurisdictions are offered funding to develop a more competitive research base among their member academic institutions.

 1. Research & Infrastructure Development (RID) Cooperative Agreements, enabling jurisdictions to build and strengthen relationships with NASA researchers.
 The RID has a three-year base period with a potential single, two-year renewal.
 Awards are $125,000 per year.
 A one-to-one match (cash or in-kind) is required for every NASA dollar awarded.

 2. Research Cooperative Agreements address high-priority NASA research and technology development needs.
-They are expected to establish research activities that will significantly contribute to strategic research and technology development in one or more NASA-related areas of study and contribute to overall research infrastructure... read more (pdf)
+They are expected to establish research activities that will make significant contributions to strategic research and technology development priorities of one or more of the Mission Directorates and contribute to overall research infrastructure... read more (pdf)